Blue Springs, Missouri: Arts and culture

 Mid-Continent Public Library operates two library branches in Blue Springs.

 Missouri Town 1855 is located nearby.

 Parks and recreation

-Fleming Park is contains Blue Springs Lake and Lake Jacomo.
+Fleming Park consists of Blue Springs Lake and Lake Jacomo.
 Fleming Park's total land area is 7809 acre of which 1690 acre is water.

 Blue Springs Field House is located here.

 Government

 The City of Blue Springs has a Mayor-Council-Administrator form of government as set forth in the Home Rule City Charter.
 The City Council is the governing body of the city, elected by the public.
 The City Administrator is appointed by the City Council and is responsible for the implementation of policies and decisions made by the mayor and city council.
 The elected governing body is composed of a mayor and six councilpersons.

 Education

 Blue Springs is served by three public schools districts: